buildbot/buildbot/master/docs/manual/customization.rst

 Writing Change Sources
 ----------------------

-For some version-control systems, making Bulidbot aware of new changes can be a challenge.
+For some version-control systems, making Buildbot aware of new changes can be a challenge.
 If the pre-supplied classes in :ref:`Change-Sources` are not sufficient, then you will need to write your own.